Six Different Types of Pots and Pans That Are Essential in Any Kitchen

-One great aspect of this particular pot is that it works for slow-cooking.
-Thicker meals are often cooked for longer periods of times to retain flavor.
+One great aspect of this particular pot is that it works for slow cooking.
+Thicker meals are often cooked for longer periods of time to retain flavor.
 The Dutch oven is the perfect way to put a recipe on the stove and still be able to attend to other meals at the same time.

 5. Grill Pan